scijs/ndarray/README.md

 npm install ndarray
 ```

 You can also use ndarrays in a browser with any tool that follows the CommonJS/node module conventions.
-A simple way to do this directly is to use [browserify](https://github.com/substack/node-browserify).
-If you want live-reloading for faster debugging, you check out [beefy](https://github.com/chrisdickinson/beefy).
+The most direct way to do this is to use [browserify](https://github.com/substack/node-browserify).
+If you want live-reloading for faster debugging, check out [beefy](https://github.com/chrisdickinson/beefy).

 API
 ===